-Urban beekeeping is an excellent way to improve pollination for plants.
-With good management practices, beekeeping is a safe activity and is allowed within Whitehorse on properties that are zoned AG (Agriculture), RC1 and RC2 (Country Residential 1 and 2), as well as at the Downtown community garden.
-Apiary (hive) development is a provision of "hobby agriculture" in the Zoning Bylaw.
+Urban beekeeping is an excellent way to increase pollination for plants.
+With good management practices, beekeeping is a safe activity and is allowed within Whitehorse on properties that are zoned AG-Agriculture, RC1-Country Residential 1, and RC2-Country Residential 2, as well as at the Downtown community garden.
+Apiaries (hives) are a provision of "hobby agriculture" in the City's Zoning Bylaw.

 Will the Regulations Change?